Acting Director, Division of Social Sciences

-Professor Terry Nardin is Professor of Political Science and Director of the Common Curriculum at Yale-NUS.
+Professor Terry Nardin is Professor of Political Science at Yale-NUS.
 He was previously Professor in the NUS Department of Political Science, Distinguished Professor at the University of Wisconsin in Milwaukee, and Professor at the State University of New York in Buffalo.
 He has a BA in Philosophy from New York University and a PhD in Political Science (International Relations) from Northwestern University.

 His faculty leadership positions at NUS have included serving as head of the Political Science Department, chair of the University Mid-Term Academic Review Committee for Humanities and Social Sciences, and member of the University Promotion and Tenure Committee, University Research Benchmarking Consultative Committee for Humanities and Social Sciences, Faculty of Arts and Social Sciences Faculty Research Validation Committee, and University Teaching Excellence Committee.
 At Yale-NUS, he has been Director of the Common Curriculum and Acting Director of the Humanities Division and a member of the Academic and Appointments Committees, Common Curriculum External Review Panel, Faculty Affairs Committee, and President Search Committee, as well as course facilitator for Philosophy and Political Thought 2.

 He has served on the editorial boards of many journals including Ethics & International Affairs, International Studies Quarterly, International Studies Review, European Journal of International Relations, Journal of International Political Theory, Asian Journal of Political Science, and American Political Science Review.
 His collaborative projects include research on comparative political and international thought supported by The Pew Charitable Trusts, Ethikon Institute, Carnegie Council on Ethics and International Affairs, Shibusawa Ei’ichi Memorial Foundation, and Humanities and Social Sciences Research Foundation of Canada.